juniorsundarCasual/TGT/vault/volume-2.chapter-154.md

 id: 66qtq7j6uxlngxpxeb8fl7q
 title: Chapter 154 - Artificial Childbirth
 desc: ''
-updated: 1647001103885
+updated: 1651421722625
 created: 1646333852964
 ---

 "Do you have the solution prepared, Josie?"
 Jean directed at Josie who had entered her assistant-state-of-mind.

-"As you had instructed, Young miss," Josie responded as she pulled out a metal sealed container to Jean.
+"As you had instructed, Young Miss," Josie responded as she pulled out a metal sealed container to Jean.
 "I haven't tested it properly yet, unfortunately.
 However initial trials showed that it works as described."

 Jean nodded affirmatively and instructed the midwife, "Please close all windows and portals into the room.
 We will be sanitising the area and cannot allow any foreign contaminants."